respoke/web-examples/app/modules/group-messaging/README.md

 }
 ```

 In this example, if Luke sends his buddy Anikan the message: `/nick Vader`, Anikan will see the message: `> You are now known as Vader`.
 If Luke's buddy list template uses the `displayName` property instead of `username` in the view, Luke will now see Anikan represented as "Vader".
-By encapsulating the endpoint in buddy object it is possible to cleanly introduce additional application logic before actually interacting with the endpoint.
+By encapsulating the endpoint in a buddy object it is possible to cleanly introduce additional application logic before actually interacting with the endpoint.

 #### When the client receives a message

 Messages are received when the `client` object fires a `message` event.
 The handler for this event receives an event object with several properties containing details about the message.
-The `client` object receives messages from buddies sent directly to the logged in user, and any messages sent to groups of which the logged in user is a member ("Everyone").
-If the event object contains a group message it will have a "recipient" property which identifies the group to which the message is addressed.
+The `client` receives messages sent directly to the logged in user and any messages sent to groups for which the logged in user is a member.
+If the event object contains a group message, the message will have a "recipient" property which identifies the group to which the message is addressed.

-The `state` model's `onMessageReceived` handler makes use of the recipient property to determine if it should create a `UserMessage` or `GroupMessage` object.
+The `state` model's `onMessageReceived()` handler makes use of the recipient property to determine if it should create a `UserMessage` or `GroupMessage` object to add to the messages collection.

 ```javascript
 function UserMessage(to, from, content, timestamp) {